-HMA VPN, formerly known as HideMyAss, is one of the most recognizable names in the VPN industry – and not only because of its tongue-in-cheek nature.
+Formerly known as HideMyAss, HMA VPN has become one of the most recognizable names in the VPN industry – and not only because of its tongue-in-cheek nature.

-In this HMA VPN review, I’ll try to find out whether HMA is still worth a damn.
-Exploring its speeds, streaming capabilities, and security features will help me decide if HMA deserves to be featured on our list of the best VPNs anytime soon.
+But if you’re still keen to find out everything about HMA VPN, keep on reading to find out whether it’s worth your money.
+In this HMA VPN review, we’ll explore its speeds, streaming capabilities, and security features to see if HMA deserves to be featured on our list of the best VPNs anytime soon.

 HMA VPN pros & cons

 Speed and performance: is HMA VPN fast?